H.R. 1355: Weatherization Enhancement and Readiness Act of 2025

 Low-income households in older homes

-If your home needs more than basic insulation or minor sealing, the higher cap could make it easier for a local provider to take on the full job instead of stopping at a cheaper partial fix.
+When a home needs more than basic insulation or sealing, the higher cap could let a local provider take on the full job instead of stopping at a cheaper partial fix.

 State and local weatherization agencies

-Agencies would get a clearer five-year funding path — $1.575 billion total — which can help with staffing, contractor planning, and larger project pipelines.
+Agencies would get a clearer five-year funding path — $1.575 billion in total — which helps with staffing, contractor planning, and larger project pipelines.

 Contractors and crews doing energy upgrades